-- [18] Reverting to the present case, the Petitioners submit that the WUP herein is filed on the premise that the Respondent has failed to satisfy its judgment debt, which constitutes valid reason for the presentation of the winding up petition against the Respondent. - [19] In exercising the Court's discretion to extend the time for the Petitioners to file their AIR, the Petitioners humbly urge this Court to take into consideration the following factors - a.
+- [19] Reverting to the present case, the Petitioners submit that the WUP herein is filed on the premise that the Respondent has failed to satisfy its judgment debt, which constitutes valid reason for the presentation of the winding up petition against the Respondent. - [20] In exercising the Court's discretion to extend the time for the Petitioners to file their AIR, the Petitioners humbly urge this Court to take into consideration the following factors - a.
 The deponent 1st Petitioner's address is in Beaufort but he affirmed the AIR before a Commissioner for Oaths in Kota Kinabalu.
 So the 3 days' limit was pretty tight in the circumstances. - b.
 If it be true that the Respondent's Solicitor's served the Affidavit in Opposition (the AIO) [Encl.
-5] on the Petitioners' previous solicitors (i.e. Messrs.
+3] on the Petitioners' previous solicitors (i.e. Messrs.
 RYCO Law Firm) on 05.07.2017, it is worth pointing out that 05.07.2017 was a Wednesday.
-Applying the words "exclusive of the day on which the event happens" in Section 54(1)(a) of the Interpretation Acts 1948 and 1967 ("Interpretation Acts") (see page 6 of the PSBOA) to Rule 30(2) of the Winding-Up Rules which requires "within 3 days of the date of service" would exclude the date of service of the AIO in the computation of the 3 days' limit.
+Applying the words "exclusive of the day on which the event happens" in Section 54(1)(a) of the Interpretation Acts 1948 and 1967 ("Interpretation Acts") to Rule 30(2) of the Winding-Up Rules which requires "within 3 days of the date of service" would exclude the date of service of the AIO in the computation of the 3 days' limit.
 It follows that the due date for filing would be on 08.07.2017, which was a Saturday, i.e. a weekly holiday.
 In accordance with Section 54(1)(b) of the Interpretation Acts, the deadline for filing of the AIR would be the next following working day, i.e. Monday, 10.07.2017.

-- c.
+- a.
 On the facts, the AIR was filed on 10.07.2017.
-And the Respondent admitted vide its Submission that it was served on the Respondent by facsimile on 11.07.2017 and subsequently by hand on 12.07.2017. - d.
-It is pertinent to note that unlike Rule 30(1) of the Winding-Up Rules (see page 1 of the PSBOA), which specifically requires the AIO to be "filed and a copy thereof served on the petitioner or his solicitor at least seven days before the time appointed for the hearing of the petition", Rule 30(2) is worded differently e.
-Therefore, it is submitted by the Petitioners that there had not been undue delay in the filing and service of the AIR on the Respondent through its solicitors.
+And the Respondent admitted vide its Submission that it was served on the Respondent by facsimile on 11.07.2017 and subsequently by hand on 12.07.2017. - b.
+It is pertinent to note that unlike Rule 30(1) of the Winding-Up Rules, which specifically requires the AIO to be "filed and a copy thereof served on the petitioner or his solicitor at least seven days before the time appointed for the hearing of the petition", Rule 30(2) is worded differently - served on the same day of filing of the AIR, it would have been worded in the same manner as Rule 30(1) of the same rules.